cao13jf/CMap/README.md

   * The example membrane image data is saved in the folder *your google drive root/CMapCode/dataset/run/{embryo name}/tifR/{embryo name}_L1-t{time point}-p{slice number index}.tif* and the CD file with nucleus location labeling is saved at *CMapCode/dataset/run/CDFiles/{embryo name}.csv*.
   * **Please upload your own data on your *your google drive root/CMapCode/dataset/run* following the folder structure**.

-* Open the CMap colab jupyter, and save a program copy (https://colab.research.google.com/drive/13F2R7HzMra8_CWsaD3FYNnt-GdzD1Tpy?usp=sharing) to your own colab to run.
+* Open the *CMap* colab Jupyter, and save a program copy (https://colab.research.google.com/drive/13F2R7HzMra8_CWsaD3FYNnt-GdzD1Tpy?usp=sharing) to your own colab to run.

   <p align="center"> <img src="./tem_files/images/google colab.png" alt="Rendering example"></p>

-  * Follow the instruction (strongly recommend you to watch the tutorial video [Link](https://youtu.be/lQyx5Z2wY90)), and click and run the block one by one.
+  * Follow the instructions (strongly recommend you to watch the tutorial video [Link](https://youtu.be/lQyx5Z2wY90)), and click and run the block one by one.
     <p align="center"> <img src="./tem_files/images/google colab running show.png" alt="Rendering example"></p>

   * Download the Cell-wise and Fate-wise GUI data folders at *your google drive root/CMapCode/GUIDataCellWise* and *your google drive root/CMapCode/GUIDataFateWise* .
 Open the folder with our [ITK-CVE-SNAP (NOT ITK-SNAP)](https://portland-my.sharepoint.com/:u:/g/personal/zelinli6-c_my_cityu_edu_hk/EYqGjfoFp8NDjoRLdhEUBKMBPVytBpQNKNBqRN-MH_2F9g)!

 ## 2.2 Run the Program on Your PC (Linux) with Python Environment

-If you are running this, you should know how to use python and jupyter notebook.
+If you are running this, you should know how to use Python and Jupyter notebook.
 It is also very easy and kind for beginners!
-You may spend less than one week to learn python and jupyter notebook, then you can start preprocessing, training, running, shape analyzing, and GUI visualization data generation on your own linux computer!
-The 5 jupyter notebooks, the related python modules and the running example data are zipped in the CMapCode.zip : https://portland-my.sharepoint.com/:u:/g/personal/zelinli6-c_my_cityu_edu_hk/Ec3zXvxQnLBJrNLFWcSfaCMBME_JNPYhJWIUCgQfIYmPPA?e=Ma8ben !
+You may spend less than one week learning Python and Jupyter notebook, then you can start preprocessing, training, running, shape analyzing, and GUI visualization data generation on your own Linux computer!
+The 5 Jupyter notebooks, the related Python modules and the running example data are zipped in the CMapCode.zip : https://portland-my.sharepoint.com/:u:/g/personal/zelinli6-c_my_cityu_edu_hk/Ec3zXvxQnLBJrNLFWcSfaCMBME_JNPYhJWIUCgQfIYmPPA?e=Ma8ben !

-* Youtube PC (linux) tutorial video for a quick start! https://youtu.be/h2-89Fr2CAQ !
+* Youtube PC (Linux) tutorial video for a quick start! https://youtu.be/h2-89Fr2CAQ !

 * If you have your own 3D labeled data and going to train them, please generate and group the data as following folder structure.
 All these nii.gz files are composed of 2D slices and CD files.
-All the code could be found in the preprocessing part!
-You need to group the training data with your own python script because you need to label the SegCell with your own data.
+All the code can be found in the preprocessing part!
+You need to group the training data with your own Python script because you need to label the SegCell with your own data.
   ```
   ├── Your project root directory (code, data, and temporary output)
   │   ├── ckpts